How to Merge PDF Files Using Python | IronPDF

 Merge PDF Files into a Single PDF Using Python

-IronPDF for Python provides a simple solution to merge multiple PDF documents into a single file using the PdfDocument.Merge() method, supporting both two-file merging and batch operations for combining numerous PDFs efficiently.
+IronPDF for Python provides a direct solution to merge multiple PDF documents into a single file using the PdfDocument.Merge() method, supporting both two-file merging and batch operations for combining numerous PDFs efficiently.

-The PDF format, which stands for Portable Document Format, is widely used for displaying text and graphics consistently across different platforms and software applications.
-Whether you're consolidating reports, combining scanned documents, or assembling multi-part forms, creating PDFs that merge content from various sources is a common requirement in business applications.
+PDF (Portable Document Format) is the standard for sharing documents that must look identical across platforms and applications.
+Whether you are consolidating reports, combining scanned documents, or assembling multi-part forms, merging PDF content from various sources is a recurring requirement in business and data-processing workflows.

 Quickstart: Merge PDF Files in Python